 mutate.
 In CODAP, whether you want to

 summarise, just add a column and write the formula.
 You must, however, add the column at the right “level” of the hierarchical table to get the result you need.
+You also need to use a suitable function in your formula; CODAP functions such as

 “Return rows with matching conditions.”